 |This is my grandfather's watch and chain given to me by

 my father around 1970.
-Now over fifty years old, the watch is still in
+Now nearly seventy years old, the watch still

 glass is yellowed.
 The watch is a

 Ingersoll Triumph manufactured sometime in the 1950's by the